Indian Mound

 Today, Kearny County continues to thrive agriculturally, with farming and agribusiness as the main drivers of its economy.
 The county is also home to various attractions, such as the Kearny County Historical Society Museum, which provides visitors with a glimpse into the area's past, and Lake McKinney, a popular spot for outdoor recreation.
 The history of Kearny County serves as a testament to the resilience and determination of its early settlers, as well as the ongoing importance of agriculture in shaping the community.

-This timeline provides a condensed summary of the historical journey of Kearny County, Kansas.
+This timeline provides a concise overview of the key events in the history of Kearny County, Kansas.